Welcome to Year 2

 As the year progresses your children will get to know the team exceptionally well.
 If you have any concerns or wish to celebrate any successes with us please do not hesitate to place/write a note in the reading record.
 We are always available for a brief discussion after school or alternatively appointments can be made for more lengthy issues.

-In September we are going to trial The Daily Mile initiative.
+We participate in The Daily Mile in the afternoons.
 We are hoping that it will increase fitness, attendance and attainment as it has done in other schools.

 The idea is that all children and staff take part in the mile and that everybody runs (however slowly).